ubccr/grendel/docs/pages/https.md

 }]
 ```

-## Start services
+### Start services

-Now when you run Grendel it should be listenting on port 443:
+Now when you run Grendel it should be listening on port 443:

 ```
 sudo ./grendel --verbose -c grendel.toml serve  --hosts hosts.json --images images.json --listen 192.168.10.254